epsilon537/boxlambda/docs/components.md

 #### The RISCV-DBG component

 RISCV-dbg is part of the [*PULP* platform](https://github.com/pulp-platform) and depends on three additional GitHub repositories that are part of this platform:

 - **common_cells**: [https://github.com/pulp-platform/common_cells](https://github.com/pulp-platform/common_cells)
 - **tech_cells_generic**: [https://github.com/pulp-platform/tech_cells_generic](https://github.com/pulp-platform/tech_cells_generic)
 - **pulpino**: [https://github.com/pulp-platform/pulpino](https://github.com/pulp-platform/pulpino)

 As their names suggest, *common_cells* and *tech_cells_generic* provide commonly used building blocks such as FIFOs, CDC logic, reset logic, etc. *Pulpino* is an entire RISCV-based SoC project.
 However, the riscv-dbg pulpino dependency is limited to just a few cells for clock management.

 I created git submodules for all of these repositories under the BoxLambda repository's *sub/* directory.
-I then created a riscv-dbg component directory with a Bender.yml manifest in it, referencing all the sources needed from those submodules: [components/riscv-dbg/Bender.yml](https://github.com/epsilon537/boxlambda/blob/951bca262fe66fa7433dd0282e7a0d52e93fac6b/components/riscv-dbg/Bender.yml).
+I also created a riscv-dbg component directory with a Bender.yml manifest in it, referencing all the sources needed from those submodules: [gw/components/riscv-dbg/Bender.yml](https://github.com/epsilon537/boxlambda/blob/master/gw/components/riscv-dbg/Bender.yml).

 ```
 boxlambda
+├── gw
-├── components
+│   └── components
 │       └── riscv-dbg
 │           └── Bender.yml
 └── sub
     ├── common_cells
     ├── tech_cells_generic